ton-community/ton-docs/docs/develop/tact/introduce/hello-world-guide.md

 You need spend about one-two hours, it depends on your background knowledge.

 :::caution tutorial in open beta
-Did you notice something unclear or get stuck with some issue in guide?
+Did you notice something unclear, incorrect or get stuck with some issue in guide?
 Please ask a question in the Telegram [chat](https://t.me/tondev_eng) or text me directly [@iftryalexg](https://t.me/iftryalexg).
 Guide will be updated ASAP and all unclear points will be clarified 🚒💦🔥.
 :::